GetStream/vg/README.md

 # All go commands are now executed from within your workspace
 go get github.com/pkg/errors

-# Bind the currently active workspace to the current directory
+# Link the currently active workspace to the current directory
-vg connect
+vg link
 # Everytime you cd into this directory the workspace will be activated
 # automatically